DariusDuta065/codebuild-runners-test/README.md

 - When using CodeBuild compute fleets, VPC configuration is done within the fleet definition, not at the CodeBuild project level.
 - When using AWS CodeConnections with CodeBuild, the CodeBuild service role needs permissions to associate the connection with the build project.
 The service role requires `codeconnections:UseConnection`, `codeconnections:ListConnections`, and `codeconnections:GetConnection` permissions.
 CodeBuild automatically associates the CodeConnections connection to the project when the service role has these permissions—no additional configuration is needed beyond specifying the connection ARN in the source auth block.

-## Next todos

-- GitHub App approach should work out of the box.
-AWS should set up the webhooks via the GitHub App!
-There's no need to manually/IaC the webhooks!!
-- Fix IAM perms of the CodeBuild service role: https://docs.aws.amazon.com/codebuild/latest/userguide/multiple-access-tokens.html#asm-account-credential instead of "*:*"
-- Secondary source credentials as a backup to the GitHub App...
-- TF module should support both Compute Fleets and On-Demand projects.

 ---

 # GitHub Apps Limitations